opendistro/for-elasticsearch-docs/docs/security-configuration/configuration.md

 ### Asymmetric key algorithms: RSA and ECDSA

 RSA and ECDSA are asymmetric encryption and digital signature algorithms and use a public/private key pair to sign and verify tokens.
-This means that they use a private key for signing the token, while the Security plugin needs to know only the public key to verify it.
+This means that they use a private key for signing the token, while the security plugin needs to know only the public key to verify it.

 Because you cannot issue new tokens with the public key---and because you can make valid assumptions about the creator of the token---RSA and ECDSA are considered more secure than using HMAC.